XYHZJU/XYHZJU.github.io/_pages/about.md

 Other Backgrounds
 -----
-you can take a look at my education background, research projects, course projects and other experiences from my <a href = "https://github.com/XYHZJU/XYHZJU.github.io/files/Resume_New.pdf" target="_blank">CV</a>.
+you can take a look at my education background, research projects, course projects and other experiences from my <a href = "files/Resume_New.pdf">CV</a>.

-<object data="https://github.com/XYHZJU/XYHZJU.github.io/files/Resume_New.pdf" type="application/pdf" width="100%" height="100%"> <embed src="https://github.com/XYHZJU/XYHZJU.github.io/files/Resume_New.pdf" type="application/pdf" /> </object>

 Personal Hobbies
 -----